PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter07/README.md

 ...
 ```

-4. After the deployment is finished, check the new Magnum containers:
+4. After the deployment is finished, check the new Masakari containers:

 ```sh
 docker ps -a